Xycone/iOrganise/README.md

 1. Start Docker Desktop.
 2. Open the Windows Terminal.
 3. Navigate to the directory containing the docker-compose.yml file.
-4. If running the application with a GPU, make sure CUDA >= 12.3 by running the following command in Ubuntu:
+4. If running the backend with a GPU, make sure CUDA >= 12.3 by running the following command in Ubuntu:
     ```bash
     nvidia-smi
     ```
 5. Adjust the environmental variables within the .env file as needed.
-It will attempt to build the Dockerfile.gpu using the nvidia runtime if left unmodified.
+It will attempt to build the Dockerfile.gpu using nvidia runtime if left unmodified.
 6. Run the command:
     ```bash
     docker-compose up --build